 At the end of all of this, you are likely to be wondering how much you will be spending on a regulator that will help save your life.
 While you might be wanting to get out there and buy something expensive, you should really take a step back.

-While there are a lot of features that you want to think about with your regulator, you don’t have to break your bank to get something that can save your life.
-Regulators are made to provide you with air.
+While there are a lot of features that you want to think about with your scuba regulator, you don’t have to break your bank to get something that can save your life.
+Scuba regulators are made to provide you with air.

 A cheap model will do this just like an expensive one.
-If your regulator is uncomfortable, you don’t have to shell out a lot of money for a whole new regulator.
-You can instead replace the mouthpiece and see if that improves what’s going on.
+If your second stage diving regulator is uncomfortable, you don’t have to shell out a lot of money for a whole new diving regulator.
+You can instead replace the mouthpiece of the second stage and see if that improves what’s going on.

-If there are specific needs that other regulators aren’t meeting, then you might need to shell out some extra money to get one that will give you exactly what you need.
-However, you can survive on a basic model of regulator for both the first and second stage.
+If there are specific needs that other scuba regulators aren’t meeting, then you might need to shell out some extra money to get one that will give you exactly what you need.
+However, you can survive on a basic model of a regulator for both the first stage and second stage.

 It doesn’t matter how much money you’re paying for it, but it does matter how much testing you do with the model.
 Some models work well in certain scenarios and some work fairly well across most.

 Test any regulators that you are considering buying as much as possible before you agree on one.
 The testing can show you which ones work best for you, regardless of how much they cost.